Installation#

 METRICS#

-This pulls statistics from Trino’s OpenMetrics endpoint.
-It retrieves the number of running and queued queries for use with the QueryCountBasedRouter (either METRICS or JDBC must be enabled if QueryCountBasedRouter is used).
+This method pulls statistics from the OpenMetrics endpoint and retrieves the number of running and queued queries for use with QueryCountBasedRouter.

-By default, it uses the trino_execution_name_QueryManager_RunningQueries and trino_execution_name_QueryManager_QueuedQueries to track the number of running and queued queries respectively, however these metrics can be configured as follows:
+By default, METRICS uses trino_execution_name_QueryManager_RunningQueries and trino_execution_name_QueryManager_QueuedQueries to track the number of running and queued queries.
+See the following example:

 monitor: